 How to Calculate Mortgage Repayments in the UK

-What affects your monthly payment
+What actually affects your monthly payment

 Fixed vs variable rates